stakater/stakater-docs/docs/content/sre/authentication-authorization/saap-authorization-roles.md

 - can not view service accounts/roles/role bindings in Stakater owned namespaces
 - can not add members to cluster-admin

 ### Velero Backups & Restores

 - can view/edit/create/delete Backup and Restores
 - can view/edit/create/delete Schedules for Velero in `openshift-velero` namespace

-### Administration:
+### Administration

 - can create/edit/delete resource quotas and limits on the cluster
 - can access the reserved ‘saap-cluster-admin’ project on the cluster, which allows for the creation of ServiceAccounts with elevated privileges and gives the ability to update default limits and quotas for projects on the cluster
 - saap-cluster-admin service account can create project
 - saap-cluster-admin service account can delete project
 - saap-cluster-admin service account cannot edit/create rolebinding
 - can not create/edit/delete clusterresourcequotas

 Only the mentioned permissions above are present for the role, for any other permission required the user need to raise a case with Stakater Support team.

 ## How to request this role from Stakater Support

 If any user needs to be given saap-cluster-admin role , they can raise a request with Stakater team to assign the desired role to that user.

 ## Items to be provided to Stakater Support

 - User Email that needs to be assigned this group